elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 In the 1970s the NASDAQ was created due to specialist over-charing concern as well as fragmentation.
 Needed an exchange to list faster (tech), where companies that are innovating and couldn't qualify for the NYSE.
 NASDAQ chose to have multiple dealers providing liquidity on NASDAQ or so the argument goes.
 Then NASDAQ asked companies to move to them.
 Back then, there was n cross trading.
 What were the actual results?
 NASDAQ has more expensive liquidity which normally wouldn't make sense due to micro-economic theory.
 Explanation: dealers were colluding to overcharge.
 This hold true even after accounting for different stocks trading.
 When the same stock would move from NASDAQ to NYSE, its liquidity would improve.

+The dealers were caught because they stopped as soon as the first article went out and because people noticed, there was a big investigation.

+Two major changes to the markets in the late 1990s:

+1. Increase competition from other markets (stocks trade on all exchanges)
+2. At most 1 cent

+Specialists had to go because it was hard to go from 12 cents to 1 cent.
+7-10 years without dealers and specialists market making.

 ### LU-LD System

 - halts trading of stock that went up or down too much (per stock basis) to let traders calm down and think about it